contextstream/mcp-server/README.md

 > Codex expects snake_case `mcp_servers` keys.
 After editing, fully restart Codex.

+> For workspace-pooled rate limiting (Team/Enterprise), the MCP server sends `X-Workspace-Id` based on the active repo/session (or explicit `workspace_id` in tool calls).
+You can optionally set `CONTEXTSTREAM_WORKSPACE_ID` as a fallback default, but it’s not required and isn’t a good fit if you frequently switch workspaces.

 ### AI Rules Files (Recommended)

 Adding rules files ensures your AI automatically uses ContextStream for memory on every conversation.